For some people, fast user switching could be a good option, while for others its not.

 How to disable Fast user switching in Windows 10

-Don’t worry if any time in future you need to enable this option, you can do that pretty easily as well.
-Take a look at the both methods.
+Don’t worry if at any time in the future you need to enable this option, you can do that pretty easily as well.
+Take a look at both methods.

 Method:1- Disable Fast user switching in Windows with Registry Editor

-I am discussing both the methods and you can chose the one which suits you better.
+I am discussing both the methods and you can choose the one which suits you better.